-2. Member continues to meet initial coverage criteria AND continued need for treatment has been formally assessed and submitted for review.

-3. Positive response to treatment as confirmed by baseline evaluations or documentations as submitted by Prescriber (e.g., improvement in the baseline BCVA, etc.)

-4. No evidence of unacceptable adverse events, complications, or toxicity to implant [e.g., endophthalmitis, rhegmatogenous retinal detachment, implant dislocation, vitreous hemorrhage, conjunctival erosion, conjunctival retraction, and conjunctival blebs, etc.;]
+- 2. Member continues to meet initial coverage criteria AND continued need for treatment has been formally assessed and submitted for review; AND - 3.
+Positive response to treatment as confirmed by baseline evaluations or documentation as submitted by Prescriber (e.g., improvement in the baseline BCVA, etc.); AND - 4.
+No evidence of unacceptable adverse events, complications, or toxicity to implant [e.g., endophthalmitis, rhegmatogenous retinal detachment, implant dislocation, vitreous hemorrhage, conjunctival erosion, conjunctival retraction, conjunctival blebs, septum dislodgement, etc.;] - 5.
+For Supplemental treatment ONLY: Member has had an insufficient response during initial or maintenance therapy with Susvimo administered every 24 weeks and requires supplemental treatment with intravitreal ranibizumab.